Taxable income

 Taxable income refers to:

-• Royalties, premiums and any other profits from property
+- Rents, royalties, premiums and any other profits arising from property

-Deductions such as business expenses, capital allowances (tax depreciation) and reliefs can be claimed to reduce taxable income, which leads to lower taxes.
+Broadly, deductions such as business expenses that are revenue in nature and are incurred wholly and exclusively in the production of income, capital allowances (tax depreciation), carried-forward tax losses, tax credits and tax incentives can be claimed to reduce taxable income, which leads to lower taxes.

 South Africa